swissup/swissup.github.io/m2/dev/cloud-docker/index.md

  -  Free port 80 on the host before `bin/magento-docker up`.
  -  Files the container writes under the project are root-owned; `bin/composer` and `bin/magento-cloud` chown them back to you automatically.
+ -  SSH/rsync from the container: `~/.ssh` is mounted read-only and staged as a root-owned copy inside the container with the strict `700`/`600` perms SSH requires, so it isn't rejected for "bad owner or permissions". `mount:download`/`mount:upload` also auto-install `rsync` on demand.

 #### Sources